 But what do I know by myself?
 I don't know how to talk to my wife.
-I don't know how to treat my girlfriend.
 I don't know how to drive a car.
-I don't even know how to go to the market without getting in trouble, without seeing someone there that I don't like.
+I don't even know how to go to the market without getting in trouble, without seeing someone I don't like.
 I don't know how to live in a world so that I go to bed at night, and put my head on the pillow, and go to sleep.
-I live in a world that keeps talking to me and telling me that all of these things are wrong.
+I live in a world that keeps talking to me and telling me that everything is wrong.
 It tells me how badly I acted.

 It tells me how far my mind has gone into the sewer, and how quickly it will go into the sewer again, and again.
 It tells me that I want to harm you in some way or another.
 Deliberately, sober.
 Intentionally, sober.
 Knowingly, sober.
-It tells me how badly I want to show you how wrong you are.
+It tells me how wrong you are.
 This is alcoholism.

 This is my mind.
 If you are an alcoholic with alcoholism I know that you have the same kind of mind.
 I know that it talks to you, and when it talks to you, you listen to it.

 I know that I kept looking at this world, and I kept looking at living all the time.
-I kept looking at living; getting up in the morning and hurrying to work; making some money so that I can buy a car, making money so that I can do this and that; grabbing this and grabbing that.
+I kept looking at living: Getting up in the morning and hurrying to work; making some money so that I can buy a car; making money so that I can do this and that; grabbing this and grabbing that.
 I didn't know that the living part that was going on when I was drinking is still going on now that I'm sober.

 The mind I use in my life today has the disease of alcoholism.
 The life I'm talking about is what I am inside.
 The true man that I am inside.
 The inside job.

 There is a 12 Step program of recovery.
 There is a method of living that's established in the 12 Steps; and there is something else introduced.
-It happens in Step 2, and is all about a power; about a power greater than me; about a power that's not me; about a power that will do something that I can't do; about a power that talks about sanity - soundness of mind.
+It happens in Step 2, and is all about a Power; about a Power greater than me; about a Power that's not me; about a Power that will do something that I can't do; about a Power that talks about sanity - soundness of mind.

-No one told me when I got here that I've got a mind that's bent, that's broken, hurt and injured, or that it's going to stay that way.
+No one told me when I got here that I've got a mind that's bent, broken, hurt and injured, or that it's going to stay that way.
 That it will keep running to self all of the time.
 No one told me that.
 They said that all I had to do was don't drink.

 They didn't tell me that I had a sick mind.
 I wish they would have, but they didn't.
-It's in the Steps.
-It's in Step 2.
+It's in the Steps, in Step 2.
 But I couldn't read that because I thought they were talking about insanity and I didn't think that I was insane.
 I knew that I wasn't insane and this gave my alcoholism more power.